Anglicare Tasmania is a not-for-profit organisation providing a range of support services to the people of Tasmania.

 Despite initially studying a Bachelor of Theology, Allan spent 8 years as a director of an advertising agency in Sydney, before moving to Tasmania in 2004.

-Allan is a passionate, albeit age wearied and frustrated sportsmen that lives vicariously through his children, and an average musician who makes up in heart what he lacks in ability.
+Allan is a passionate, albeit age wearied and frustrated sportsman who lives vicariously through his children, and an average musician who makes up in heart what he lacks in ability.

 Allan is an active member of the Wellspring church community.